Good to know

 But don't worry, this money doesn't have to be paid upfront – your son or daughter will be able to apply for a non-means tested Tuition Fee Loan from the UK government (see below).

-The government has confirmed that EU students starting at an English university in the 2017–18 and 2018–19 academic years will continue to pay the Home rate of tuition.
+The government has confirmed that EU students starting at an English university in the 2018–19 academic years will continue to pay the Home rate of tuition.

 For information on how the EU Referendum result might affect EU students, please see our dedicated webpage.